 Student Activities provide students with educational experiences beyond the classroom.
 Participation in substantive program activities affords students a variety of enjoyable and enriching experiences which will augment classroom instruction and better equip them to exercise their personal and citizenship responsibilities.
 Through clubs and organizations as well as cultural, social, recreational, leadership programming, and student life programs, student activities make available to students opportunities for leadership development and self-realization.
 All organizations on campus are nonprofit.
-There are more than 110 clubs and organizations, NAACP, Pre-Alumni Council, State and Academic Clubs.
+There are more than 110 clubs and organizations, some of which include: Greek-letter organizations, NAACP, Pre-Alumni Council, State and Academic Clubs.